LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/introducing-the-enhanced-report-builder.md

 The Analytics Builder infrastructure has been upgraded to the latest MicroStrategy (MSTR) version in order to benefit from the performance, scalability and enhanced secure platform.

-## What’s new
+## Getting started
-### New look and feel
+### Look and feel

-All predefined dossiers have been enriched to include new data visualizations with a bright & modern color scheme.
+All predefined dashboards include diverse data visualizations that offer multiple color schemes.

 ![](img/new-look-and-feel.png)